tinygo-org/tinygo/docs/docker.rst

     docker run --rm -v $(pwd):/src tinygo/tinygo build -o /src/blinky1.hex -size=short -target=arduino examples/blinky1

+For projects that have remote dependencies outside of the standard library and go code within your own project, you will need to map your entire GOROOT into the docker image in order for those dependencies to be found.

+    docker run  -v $(PWD):/mysrc -v $GOPATH:/mycode -e "GOPATH=$GOPATH:/mycode" tinygo/tinygo build -o /mysrc/wasmout.wasm -target wasm /mysrc/wasm-main.go

+NOTE:
+- At this time, tinygo does not resolve dependencies from the /vendor/ folder within your project.

 Note that for microcontroller development you must flash your hardware devices from your host environment, since you cannot run ``tinygo flash`` from inside the docker container.